-Contact us today to get started on your free consultation with our knowledgeable team.
+Looking to draft a will in Oklahoma?
+Contact us today to get started on your free consultation* with our knowledgeable team.

-Don't Rely Upon Intestate Succession
+Why You Shouldn't Rely Upon Intestate Succession

-Intestate succession applies to people much like buying a suit of clothing “off the rack.”
-That suit is designed to fit the majority of people, but it fits almost no one perfectly, and some not at all.
+Intestate succession applies to people much like buying a suit of clothing “off the rack. ” That suit is designed to fit the majority of people, but it fits almost no one perfectly, and some not at all.
 Intestate succession divides your estate the way our legislature thinks that most people would prefer.

 In other words, if you don’t make a will, don’t worry, the legislature has made one for you!
 Do the default rules under intestate succession do what you want?
 Maybe, maybe not – you must visit with one of our attorneys to find out.